 On October 23, 2020 Montero appointed Jean Des Rivières to the Board of Directors.
-Jean des Rivières is a geologist by profession who worked for the past 23 years as VP Exploration for BHP heading their Global Greenfield Copper exploration program.
+Jean des Rivières is a geologist by profession who worked for BHP 23 years of which seven years were in the capacity of VP Exploration heading their Global Greenfield Copper exploration program.
 Jean was for over 10 years based in Santiago, Chile.

-On August 30, 2020 Montero completed a US\$50,000 option payment on the Isabella East claims.
-Montero may earn an 85% interest in the Isabella East claims by making staged payments totalling US\$400,000 by August 2022.
+On August 30, 2020 Montero completed a US\$50,000 option payment on the Isabella East concessions.
+Montero may earn an 85% interest in the Isabella East concessions by making further staged payments totalling US\$400,000 by August 2022.

-On August 5, 2020, Montero acquired a 100% interest in a private Chilean company ("ChileCo") which holds various mineral rights to exploration claims that make up the Isabella Gold Silver Project in Chile.
-ChileCo directly holds 100% of the mineral rights to 18 km2 of mineral claims and has two subsidiaries with 49 km2 under option agreements.
-In Subsidiary 1 Montero holds an 85% interest in the Isabella West mineral claims while in Subsidiary 2 Montero is earning an 85% interest in Isabella East mineral claims.
-The mineral claims held by both subsidiaries are subject to joint venture and mining option agreements with local parties.
+On August 5, 2020, Montero acquired a 100% interest in a private Chilean company ("ChileCo") which holds various mineral rights to exploration and exploitation mining concessions that make up the Isabella Gold Silver Project in Chile.
+ChileCo directly holds 100% of the mineral rights to 18 km2 of exploration mining concessions and has two subsidiaries with 49 km2 under option agreements.
+In Subsidiary 1 Montero holds an 85% interest in the Isabella West exploration mining concessions while in Subsidiary 2 Montero is earning an 85% interest in Isabella East exploitation mining concessions.
+The concessions held by both subsidiaries are subject to joint venture and mining option agreements with local parties.

-On June 5, 2020, Montero elected to change the Company focus to gold exploration in Latin America, relinquish its early stage battery metal projects in Africa and reduce its corporate structure.
+On June 5, 2020, Montero elected to change the Company focus to that of exploration for gold deposits in Latin America, relinquish its early stage battery metal projects in Africa and reduce its corporate structure.
 Montero will retain its Tanzanian corporation and defend its investment and rights to the Wigu Hill rare earth project in Tanzania where it has made a substantial investment.